vinay5395b/jet_xkcd_pipeline/README.txt

 2. Launching Infrastructure
 The system uses Docker to spin up the entire ecosystem—Database, Airflow, and dbt—simultaneously to ensure environment parity.

-Build and Deploy: Execute the following command in the project root:
+Build and Deploy: Execute the following command in the project root, this will build images and start the containers:

 docker-compose up -d --build